usnistgov/ixml-breadboard/README.md

 Start by browsing the repository to survey its contents and state.

-For guidance on available scripts, see the [`src` directory readme file](src/readme.md).
+### iXML examples

 In the [`ixml`](ixml/) directory are several samples of iXML grammars (applications) at various stages of progress.
 These can also be tested using external utilities such as  [iXML Workbench](https://johnlumley.github.io/jwiXML.xhtml).

 https://github.com/invisibleXML/ixml/tree/master/samples also gives some examples from community members.

+### Scripted routines supporting batch (standalone) processing

+(*Planned*)

+For guidance on available scripts, see the [`src` directory readme file](src/readme.md).

+### Applications in the browser

+Wherever an HTML file appears, typically an application can be served from a plain vanilla web server.

+For example, in file `index.html` this directory provides a "workbench" application for testing an iXML parse.
+To run it:

+- Start a web server (Apache, Node.js http-server or your preference) from this directory (i.e. using it as root), e.g.
+  - open a command prompt
+  - start `http-server`
+- Using a current browser, open `http://localhost:8080/index.html`
+- Examine and test the application

+When started at the root of the project, a web server can also serve any file in the project, subject to its configuration, and different experiments may offer different entry points.

 ## Dependencies

+### Browser applications

+The browser applications generally rely on two libraries for Invisible XML and XSLT 3.0 respectively:

+- [SaxonJS](https://saxonica.com/saxon-js/index.xml), by Michael Kay and Saxonica [Saxonica](https://saxonica.com/welcome/welcome.xml)
+-  [jωiXML](https://github.com/johnlumley/jwiXML) SaxonJS application by John Lumley, with a test application, the [iXML Workbench](https://johnlumley.github.io/jwiXML.xhtml)

+These are not quite open source and are variously encumbered; see licenses provided.

+### Scripts

 These scripts and libraries rely on `bash`, Maven, XML Calabash, Saxon, and components for Calabash as documented for iXML.
+These are all open source (while components may be experimental / in development).

 Install [Maven](https://maven.apache.org) to manage software dependencies; check for or install [`bash`](https://www.gnu.org/software/bash/) to run invocation scripts.